NREL/rex/examples/HSDS/README.rst

 Setting up a Local HSDS Server
 ------------------------------

 Setting up an HSDS server on an EC2 instance or your local laptop isn't too hard.
-Most of the instructions are copied from the `HSDS Repository <https://github.com/HDFGroup/hsds>`_ and the `h5pyd repository <https://github.com/HDFGroup/h5pyd>`_.
-Note that these install instructions are for a unix machine.
-For Windows machines, you can likely follow these instructions and use Windows-specific modifications from the HSDS and h5pyd repo instructions.
+The instruction set here is intended to be comprehensive and followed *exactly*.
+Most of these instructions are adapted from the `HSDS Repository <https://github.com/HDFGroup/hsds>`_ and the `h5pyd repository <https://github.com/HDFGroup/h5pyd>`_, but this tutorial has been found to be the best comprehensive set of instructions.
+Please note the minor differences in the Unix- and Windows-specific instructions below and be sure to follow these subtleties exactly!

 Make sure you have python 3.x (we recommend 3.10), pip, and git installed.
 We find it easiest to manage your HSDS environment by installing `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ and creating a clean HSDS environment.
 Once you have that setup, follow these instructions:

 #.
 Clone the HSDS repo: ``$ git clone https://github.com/HDFGroup/hsds``
 #.
 Go to the HSDS directory: ``$ cd hsds``
 #.
-Run install: ``$ python setup.py install`` (this does some extra magic over a plain ``pip`` install)
+Run install: ``$ python setup.py install`` (do NOT do the standard ``pip install hsds``)
 #.
 Install h5pyd (no need to clone the repo on this one): ``$ pip install h5pyd``
 #.
 Create a directory the server will use to store data: ``$ mkdir hsds_data``
 #.
 Copy the config override file: ``$ cp ./admin/config/config.yml ./admin/config/override.yml`` and update these lines in the ``override.yml`` file (make sure you update the ``root_dir`` with the path to your cloned HSDS repo):